 I'm pretty excited to have the design live.
-It is a huge weight off of my shoulders, because I can't possibly spend another day tweaking colors, changing fonts, or adjusting margins.
-I will loose my mind.
+It is a huge weight off of my shoulders because I can't possibly spend another day tweaking colors, changing fonts, or adjusting margins.
+I will lose my mind.
 Now I can focus on important things like bananas cooked in caramel with walnuts, and fluffy pancakes.

 WALNUT AND BANANAS FOSTER PANCAKES

 1 cup all purpose flour

 pinch of salt

 3 tbsp melted butter + additional for pan

 1 cup milk